-1780 Transylvania Seminary, the pioneer institution of higher learning west of the Alleghenies, is established and supported by Virginia Governor Thomas Jefferson.
+1780 Transylvania Seminary, the pioneer institution of higher learning west of the Alleghenies, is established by an act of the Virginia assembly and supported by Governor Thomas Jefferson.

 1793 A gift of land, then called the College Lot and now known as Gratz Park, is accepted by Transylvania trustees in return for a promise to relocate and maintain the campus in Lexington.